Guinea pigs are small mammals that need much attention and care.

 Be careful though, as vitamin C degrades quickly in water.

-Therefore, provide your pregnant guinea pig with foods rich in vitamin C such as kale, parsley, broccoli, cauliflower, cabbage.
+Therefore, provide your pregnant guinea pig with foods rich in vitamin C such as kale, parsley, broccoli, cauliflower, and cabbage.

 Your female guinea pigs might eat three times the usual amount of food that they eat when they are not pregnant.